Springfield Township Community Partners

 In addition to youth programs, Community Homecoming Park is a host field for the Wizards Fast Pitch Fall and Spring Ball Leagues and the home of annual events such as the Cody Brown Memorial Tournament, Rollie Run, and the Strawberry Festival.

-The soccer fields at Community Homecoming Park are home to SSA (Springfield Soccer Association) recreational league as well as the G.N.A.T.
-(Generation Next Athletes of Tomorrow) travel soccer league.
+The soccer fields at Community Homecoming Park are home to SSA (Springfield Soccer Association) recreational league, which has merged with the Springfield Futbol Club.
 They play every Fall and Spring with approximately 600 township kids participating each season.

 SPRINGFIELD FUTBOL CLUB